What is AB 685?

 All public and private employers in California must follow AB 685 except:

-- Health facilities are not subject to AB 685 requirements for reporting outbreaks to local health departments, but must continue to follow existing reporting requirements.
-All other AB 685 requirements apply to health facilities, including notifying employees about potential exposure to COVID-19.
+- Certain types of healthcare and social service facilities that are already subject to other reporting requirements are not subject to AB 685 requirements for reporting outbreaks to local health departments.
+These facilities, which are listed in California Labor Code section 6409.6(h), must continue to follow existing reporting requirements.
+All other AB 685 requirements apply to these facilities, including notifying employees about potential exposure to COVID-19.

 Where can I find more information about AB 685 and COVID-19 in the workplace?

-At time of writing, this includes nucleic acid (PCR) and antigen tests.
+At time of writing, this includes molecular and antigen tests.
+See CDPH Testing Guidance for additional information about COVID-19 testing.